InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: InternVLA-A1: Unified Understanding-Generation-Action Framework

-\textbf{Generation Expert.} Inspired by the unified multimodal model Janus Pro~\citep{chen2025januspro}, we adopt a decoupled visual encoding strategy to address the divergent requirements of understanding and generation.
-While understanding tasks demand high-level semantic abstraction typically captured by ViT-based encoders, generation tasks require preserving fine-grained spatial structure and pixel-level fidelity.
-To bridge this gap, our generation expert employs a VAE-based tokenizer, widely employed in image and video generation for its ability to compress visual data into a latent space optimized for high-quality reconstruction.
-Specifically, we utilize the Cosmos CI$8\times8$ continuous VAE tokenizer~\citep{agarwal2025cosmos} to encode input images into continuous latent features, providing a dense and structurally rich representation for the subsequent generative processes.
-The tokenizer comprises an encoder and a decoder; we denote its encoder as $\phi_{\mathrm{cosmos}}$ and use the decoder to reconstruct images from latents.
-Let $z_t=\phi_{\mathrm{cosmos}}(o_t)$ denote the Cosmos latent at timestamp $t$; conditioned on $h_{\mathrm{und}}$ and $\{z_{t-m},z_t\}$, the generation expert predicts $\hat{z}_{t+m}$.
+The detailed architectural design of the Generation Expert is illustrated in \Cref{figure:specifics_gen_expert}.
+Specifically, we expand upon three key specifics: Input Tokenization, Token Compression, and Parallel Decoding.

-While generative models have advanced significantly, applying them to the VLA domain presents a significant challenge: the need for high-frequency real-time inference.
-Traditional image and video generation models—whether based on diffusion~\citep{rombach2022high,blattmann2023stable} or next-token prediction~\citep{sun2024Llamagen}—are typically too slow for this purpose.
-Even optimized solutions like SANA-Sprint~\citep{chen2025sana} require 0.16 seconds per generation, restricting control to less than 6Hz.
-This limitation hinders fluid robotic movement, highlighting the urgent need for faster visual generation mechanisms in embodied AI.
-In our preceding work $\mathcal{F}_1$~\citep{lv2025f1},we adopted a next-resolution paradigm for generating visual foresight.
-Although effective, this approach required iterative forward passes, which compromised the real-time inference capabilities essential for VLA tasks.
-Consequently, we have pursued a more aggressive design strategy to optimize performance.
+\textit{Input Tokenization}: the Generation Expert takes as input images from three perspectives, including a head view and two wrist views.
+To capture temporal dynamics, we sample frames from two timestamps: the current timestep $t$ and a historical timestep $t-15$.
+This results in a total of 6 input images, each resized to a resolution of $256 \times 256$.
+Inspired by the unified multimodal model Janus Pro~\citep{chen2025januspro}, we adopt a decoupled visual encoding strategy to address the divergent requirements of understanding and generation.
+Unlike understanding tasks demanding high-level semantic abstraction typically captured by ViT-based encoders, generation tasks require preserving fine-grained spatial structure and pixel-level fidelity.
+Accordingly, our generation expert employs a VAE-based tokenizer, widely employed in image and video generation for its ability to compress visual data into a latent space optimized for high-quality reconstruction.
+Specifically, we utilize the COSMOS CI8$\times$8 continuous VAE image tokenizer~\citep{agarwal2025cosmos} to encode these input images.
+In its raw form, each image is encoded into a $32 \times 32$ latent grid, resulting in 1,024 tokens per image.
+Directly feeding these $1,024 \times 6$ latent tokens into the generation expert would result in an excessive sequence length, hindering both inference efficiency and training convergence.
+Therefore, token compression is required.